ubccr/ccr-examples/containers/2_ApplicationSpecific/R-Rocker_Project/SLURM_EXAMPLE.md

 > ```

-Modify the Slurm script - change the cluster, partition, qos and account You can use the `slimits` command to see what accounts and QOS settings yoa have access to.
+Modify the Slurm script - change the cluster, partition, qos and account You can use the `slimits` command to see what accounts and QOS settings you have access to.

 For example: